 Outdoor adventure in the Boathouse District includes activities for active kids – big and small zip lines, an 80-foot tower to climb, a playground and more.
 Also, families can rent kayaks, canoes and stand-up paddle boards on the Oklahoma River, with options for children as young as 5.

 Science Museum Oklahoma’s hands-on activities will teach kids about everything from space exploration to crime scene investigation.
 Next door in the Adventure District, the Oklahoma City Zoo has more than 2,000 animals and amazing exhibits.
 Both have regular events for various ages.

 As America’s only skeleton museum, the Museum of Osteology, displays hundreds of skeletons and skulls from all corners of the world.
 Their gift shop is one-of-a-kind as well, with lots of fun, science-related gifts and souvenirs for the whole family.

 Brickopolis took family fun to a whole new level in Bricktown when it opened in 2015.
 Actually, there are three levels of fun, with games for toddlers to pre-teens and beyond.
 Visitors can play mini golf, laser tag and “Lazer Frenzy,” an arcade-style maze attraction, and enjoy a variety foods on both canal and street levels.

 Frontier City offers more than 50 rides and attractions, including four roller coasters, an outdoor water park and concerts all summer.
-At White Water Bay, more than 30 slides, pools and water fun will keep them cool in summer.
+At Hurricane Harbor Oklahoma City, more than 30 slides, pools and water fun will keep them cool in summer.

 Don’t miss one-stop-for-all-ages places like Main Event Entertainment, which offers video and arcade games, bowling, billiards, laser tag and more, as well as food.
 And Dave and Buster’s is a hit with older kids and adults alike, with plenty of games, food and drinks.